 The time to begin thinking about a responsible and effective pain management program is before the surgery makes it necessary.
 This means expressing to your doctor your previous experiences with pain, and how you have handled it in the past.
 Everyone has a different level of pain tolerance and sensitivity to feeling, so different people may feel the same procedures differently.
 Helping your health care provider be aware of your experiences can help him or her pick out which medication is right for you.

 Other factors that can affect what pain relief program will work for you include other medications you are taking, and any struggles with addiction.
-Some drugs may interact negatively with each other if taken in combination, and some painkillers have fewer risks of addiction then others.
+Some drugs may interact negatively with each other if taken in combination and become dangerous prescription drugs, and some painkillers have fewer risks of addiction than others.
 Help your physician understanding all these different factors

 Use as Prescribed and Open Communication / Balance of Taking Prescriptions